Professional wrestling match types: Ambulance match

 An Ambulance match is fought under hardcore rules, no pinfalls, no submissions, no disqualifications, no countouts and the only way to win is for one wrestler to force their opponent into the back of an ambulance and close the door.
-The first ambulance match took place at Survivor Series 2003 where Kane defeated Shane McMahon.
-The second one took place at Elimination Chamber (2012) which also involved Kane as one of the competitors.
+The first ambulance match in WWE took place at Survivor Series 2003 where Kane defeated Shane McMahon.
+The second Ambulance match in WWE one took place at Elimination Chamber (2012) which also involved Kane as one of the competitors.
 His opponent was John Cena, who won the match, where an additional rule was added in that the ambulance has to leave to win.
-The third Ambulance match was part of Three Stages of Hell match at WWE Payback on June 16, 2013, in Rosemont, Illinois between John Cena and Ryback for the WWE Championship.
-The most recent was at NXT Halloween Havoc in October 2024, between Ridge Holland and Andre Chase.
+The third Ambulance match in WWE was part of Three Stages of Hell match at WWE Payback on June 16, 2013, in Rosemont, Illinois between John Cena and Ryback for the WWE Championship.
+The most recent known ambulance match was on the January 2, 2026 edition of WWE Friday Night Smackdown from Buffalo, New York, between Damian Priest and Aleister Black, which also involved minor appearances from Zelina Vega and Rhea Ripley.
 The famous 2017 Lucha Underground "Hell of War" bout between Dante Fox (A.R.
 Fox) and Killshot (Swerve Strickland) was that promotion's only ambulance match.
-Stretcher matches in All Elite Wrestling also involve ambulance match rules, where the objective is to place your opponent onto a stretcher, roll the stretcher into the back of an ambulance, and close both doors to gain the victory.
+Stretcher matches in All Elite Wrestling also involve ambulance match rules, where the objective is to place the opponent onto a stretcher, roll the stretcher into the back of an ambulance, and close both doors to gain the victory.